-This shrubby perennial (ht 75cm) from South America, Heliotropium arborescens, is colloquially known as heliotrope or cherry pie.
+This shrub (ht 75cm) from South America, Heliotropium arborescens, is colloquially known as heliotrope or cherry pie.
 The tiny clustered flowers have a delicious vanilla fragrance.
 There are various forms with different flower colours, most commonly purple, but lilac and white cultivars can be found.
 The cultivar 'Lord Roberts' (pictured above) has very rich purple flowers.

-It benefits from regular deadheading of spent blooms and a harder prune around September.
+It benefits from regular deadheading of spent blooms, trimming back to a new shoot, and a harder prune around September.
 I have seen heliotrope trained as a standard plant.
 In suburbs with severe frosts, heliotrope may be burnt in winter.
-Like many shrubby perennials, the plant will eventually become tired and woody: then it is best to replace it with a new specimen.
+The plant will eventually become tired and woody: then it is best to replace it with a new specimen.
 It can be a bit tricky to propagate from cuttings, in my experience!

 Heliotropium belongs to the family Boraginaceae.